samjones00/docs/docs/_documentation/netcore-windows-desktop.md

 Places where you're using Windows Services could be better served as a unified Packaged Desktop App where you can ensure consistent behavior by using the same tested Chrome rendering engine to run your App, mitigating any environment, versions and cross-browser issues.

-## Desktop Web Apps
+## Desktop Sharp Apps

-Whilst `app` is useful for running any Windows .NET Core Desktop App, it provides the greatest value for running [ServiceStack .NET Core Web Apps](https://sharpscript.net/docs/sharp-apps) - a revolutionary new simplified development model for developing .NET Core Apps which eliminates much of the friction .NET developers have historically had to face.
-Web Apps require no builds/compilation, wait times, complicated build tooling, configuration, incompatible dependencies, dev tools or IDE's.
+Whilst `app` is useful for running any Windows .NET Core Desktop App, it provides the greatest value for running .NET Core [Sharp Apps](https://sharpscript.net/docs/sharp-apps) - a revolutionary new simplified development model for developing .NET Core Apps which eliminates much of the friction .NET developers have historically had to face.
+[Sharp Apps](https://sharpscript.net/docs/sharp-apps) require no builds/compilation, wait times, complicated build tooling, configuration, incompatible dependencies, dev tools or IDE's.

-The simplicity of being able to use the same executable for running all Web Apps allows us more flexibility to provide even greater value-added functionality than what's otherwise possible.
-By contrast Web Apps can be developed with any text editor in an iterative, live-development environment that updates itself on save, whilst the App is running.
-It utilizes a familiar [JavaScript and Handlebars syntax](https://sharpscript.net) in a high-level dynamic language that late-binds to .NET APIs using
+The simplicity of being able to use the same executable for running all [Sharp Apps](https://sharpscript.net/docs/sharp-apps) allows us more flexibility to provide even greater value-added functionality than what's otherwise possible.
+By contrast Sharp Apps can be developed with any text editor in an iterative, live-development environment that updates itself on save, whilst the App is running.
+It utilizes a familiar
+[JavaScript and Handlebars syntax](https://sharpscript.net/docs/syntax) in a high-level dynamic language that late-binds to .NET APIs using
 Compiled Expressions for avoiding runtime reflection.

-Web Apps are highly customizable by nature as they're delivered and run in source code form, requires no external dependencies or dev tools as they can be edited by any text editor whilst the app is running.
-They're also significantly smaller than normal Web Apps since the `app` tool already contains the shared binaries that all Web Apps use - making them easier to deploy, install and update.
+Sharp Apps are highly customizable by nature as they're delivered and run in source code form, requires no external dependencies or dev tools as they can be edited by any text editor whilst the app is running.
+They're also significantly smaller than normal Web Apps since the `app` tool already contains the shared binaries that all Sharp Apps use - making them easier to deploy, install and update.

-### Installing Web Apps
+### Installing Sharp Apps

-As [NetCoreWebApps](https://github.com/sharp-apps/spirals) is the default `APP_SOURCE`, running:
+As [sharp-apps](https://github.com/sharp-apps) is the default `APP_SOURCE`, running:

     $ app list

-Will return the list of publicly available Web Apps:
+Will return the list of publicly available Sharp Apps:

 ```
-   1. redis           Redis Admin Viewer developed as Vue Client Single Page App
-   2. bare            Bootstrap + jQuery multi-page Website with dynamic Menu Navigation + Sharp APIs
+   1. bare            Basic Bootstrap + jQuery multi-page Content Website with dynamic Menu Navigation + API pages
+   2. blog            Minimal, multi-user Twitter OAuth blogging platform that can create living, powerful pages
    3. chat            Highly extensible App with custom AppHost leveraging OAuth + SSE for real-time Chat
    4. plugins         Extend WebApps with Plugins, Filters, ServiceStack Services and other C# extensions
-   5. blog            Minimal multi-user Twitter OAuth blogging platform that creates living powerful pages
+   5. redis           Redis Admin Viewer developed as Vue Client Single Page App
+   6. redis-html      Redis Admin Viewer developed as server-generated HTML Website
+   7. rockwind        Example Sharp App combining multi-layout Rockstars website + data-driven Northwind Browser
-   6. rockwind-aws    Rockwind Cloud Web App on AWS
+   8. rockwind-aws    Rockwind Cloud Sharp App on AWS
-   7. rockwind-azure  Rockwind Cloud Web App on Azure
+   9. rockwind-azure  Rockwind Cloud Sharp App on Azure
-   8. redis-html      Redis Admin Viewer developed as server-generated HTML Website
-   9. spirals         Explore and generate different Spirals with SVG
+  10. spirals         Explore and generate different Spirals with SVG
-  10. rockwind        Web App combining multi-layout Rockstars website + data-driven Northwind Browser

 Usage: app install <name>
 ```

-### Include your Web App in the Gallery
+### Include your Sharp App in the Gallery

 We've also made it easy to list your App in the App gallery, by running:

     $ app gallery

-Which opens the [Web App Gallery Gist](https://gist.github.com/gistlyn/f555677c98fb235dccadcf6d87b9d098) where you can request for your Web App to be listed in the gallery by commenting on the gist with a link to your project.
+Which opens the [Sharp App Gallery Gist](https://gist.github.com/gistlyn/f555677c98fb235dccadcf6d87b9d098) where you can request for your Web App to be listed in the gallery by commenting on the gist with a link to your project.
 We'll review it and if it's acceptable we'll fork it in
-[NetCoreWebApps](https://github.com/sharp-apps) which creates a "link" to your project where it will be automatically listed.
+[sharp-apps](https://github.com/sharp-apps) which creates a "link" to your project where it will be automatically listed.

 All existing `app` installs will be immediately able to install your App, which either installs the latest published release or from **master** if it hasn't published any releases.